elliotperviz/cmms/qm/README.md

 The files ending in `.nc` are in the compressed **NetCDF** format.
 This format is highly efficient for storing large datasets, such as wavefunctions, densities, and eigenvalues, which can become very large during extended or high-precision runs.
 NetCDF files are also **self-describing**, meaning that each file includes metadata about its contents (units, dimensions, variable names, etc.), which allows for straightforward parsing and analysis without manual interpretation.
 Moreover, the NetCDF standard enables **direct interoperability** with post-processing tools such as `Abipy`, `Phonopy`, and various Python-based data analysis libraries, facilitating automated data extraction, plotting, and workflow integration.

-Despite this, as you may already have found as we worked through our Molecular Dynamics tutorials, we will be parsing the outputs directly using commands in the terminal.
-We discuss this also on the course home page, but to recap, we are doing this for two reasons:
+Despite this, as you may already have found as we worked through our Molecular Dynamics tutorials, we will generally parse the outputs directly using commands in the terminal.
+We discuss why we prefer this approach on the course home page, but to recap, it is for two reasons:
 a) to not treat the simulation output as a black box,
-b) and because the file sizes are not very large for the simple examples we consider in these tutorials.
+b) and since the file sizes we obtain in the tutorials are not very large, direct parsing is still feasible.

-However, it is useful to be aware of tools such as `Abipy` that can be used to automate data extraction and analysis, even if we do not use them here.

-Practical considerations:
+Practical considerations **TBC**:
 - Plane wave cutoff convergence
 - K-point mesh convergence
 - NBANDS - Abinit fills electronic states by counting valence electrons in pseudopotential file and occupying lowest levels (initial guess to the ground state)